Kang-Kim1/CPP_Stack_Calculator/README.md

 # CPP_Stack_Calculator
-- C++ Based Stack Calculator with using postfix notation\n (This was done for the data structure course assignment of UB)
+- C++ Based Stack Calculator with using postfix notation (This was done for the data structure course assignment of UB)